hannah-birch/hannah-birch.github.io/pages/resume.md

 I contributed to the coverage that won The Seattle Times staff the Pulitzer Prize for breaking news reporting in 2015.
 For more on what that experience was like, read [my Q&A](http://lasvegassun.com/news/2015/may/14/unlv-grad-talks-winning-pulitzer-what-journalists-/) with the Las Vegas Sun and [UNLV News](https://www.unlv.edu/news/article/journalism-graduate-part-pulitzer-prize-winning-team).

+## Content Strategist and Storyteller – Two Twelve
+_March 2021 - present_

+I’m originating a content role with [Two Twelve](http://www.twotwelve.com/), a group that specializes in wayfinding and public information design.
+I'm running the project to overhaul the website, and I’m digging into what user experience design looks like in physical spaces.

 ## Content Strategist/Site Editor – Metropolitan Transportation Authority
-_December 2019 - present_
+_December 2019 - March 2021_

-I’m on the digital services team at the MTA, where we work to make [new.mta.info](https://new.mta.info/) and the MYmta apps more rider-centric.
-We’re the first in-house team to manage distinct digital products, following a long-established workflow of depending on contractors for this work.
+I was on the digital services team at the MTA, where we worked to make [new.mta.info](https://new.mta.info/) and the MYmta apps more rider-centric.
+We were the first in-house team to manage distinct digital products, following a long-established workflow of depending on contractors for this work.

-I write, edit, and oversee the creation of content on the MTA site, with a focus on helping our readers get the information they’re looking for.
-I work with developers on new features for the site and CMS, and I strategize around content and design with our UX designer and product manager.
-I also meet with stakeholders across the 74,000-person organization to gather requirements, manage expectations, and deliver exceptional products.
+I wrote, edited, and oversaw the creation of content on the MTA site, with a focus on helping our readers get the information they’re looking for.
+I worked with developers on new features for the site and CMS, and I strategized around content and design with our UX designer and product manager.
+I also met with stakeholders across the 74,000-person organization to gather requirements, manage expectations, and deliver exceptional products.

 ## Content Lead – The COVID Tracking Project
-_May 2020 - present_
+_May 2020 - May 2021_

-I work with the editorial and development teams to write UX copy that is clear, precise, accurate, and consistent.
-I advise on [sitewide content strategy](https://covidtracking.com/) and the development of new CMS features.
-I also occasionally edit stories and blog posts.
+I worked with the editorial and development teams to write UX copy that is clear, precise, accurate, and consistent.
+I advised on [sitewide content strategy](https://covidtracking.com/) and the development of new CMS features.
+I also occasionally edited stories and blog posts.

 ## Committee Head for the DEI Coalition for Anti-Racist, Just, and Equitable Newsrooms – OpenNews
-_October 2020 - present_
+_October 2020 - February 2021_

-I lead a group of 20 people to define and launch dedicated Slack workspaces as part of the [coalition’s mission](https://opennews.org/blog/dei-coalition-announcement/).
-This includes designing and running meetings, coordinating asynchronous work, collaborating with three other committee heads, and helping build the vision of the coalition.
+I led a group of 20 people to define and launch dedicated Slack workspaces as part of the [coalition’s mission](https://opennews.org/blog/dei-coalition-announcement/).
+This included designing and running meetings, coordinating asynchronous work, collaborating with three other committee heads, and helping build the vision of the coalition.

 ## Production Editor — ProPublica